Raspberry-Plum Crumb Tart

-- Grated nutmeg, optional
+- Pinch of grated nutmeg, optional

 Heat oven to 350 degrees.
 Butter a 9-inch springform pan; set aside.
 Spread hazelnuts on a baking sheet.
 Bake until fragrant, about 10 minutes.
 Rub warm nuts in a clean kitchen towel to remove skins.
 Let cool.
 Place nuts in the bowl of a food processor, and pulse until medium fine, about 30 pulses.

-Transfer nuts to the bowl of an electric mixer fitted with the paddle attachment.
-Add 1 1/2 cups flour, 1/2 cup granulated sugar, light-brown sugar, 1/2 teaspoon cinnamon, and 1/2 teaspoon salt; mix until just combined.
-Add butter, and mix on low speed until crumb begins to stick together, 2 to 3 minutes.
-Press 3 cups of crumb into the bottom of the prepared pan and about 1 1/2 inches up the sides of the pan to form crust.
+Transfer the nuts to the bowl of an electric mixer fitted with the paddle attachment.
+Add 1 1/2 cups flour, 1/2 cup granulated sugar, the light-brown sugar, 1/2 teaspoon cinnamon, and 1/2 teaspoon salt; mix until just combined.
+Add butter, and mix on low speed until the crumb begins to stick together, 2 to 3 minutes.
+Press 3 cups of crumb into the bottom of the prepared pan and about 1 1/2 inches up the sides of the pan to form the crust.
 Set remaining crumb mixture aside.

 Transfer crust to the oven; bake until it appears to be set, 18 to 20 minutes.
 Set aside.